ChronoByte/Chrono-Stasis-Engine/README.md

 # Chrono-Stasis-Engine

-Chrono Stasis Engine is a 3D game engine created in the third year of our Videogame Design and Development degree at CITM UPC from Spain.
+Chrono Stasis Engine is a 3D game engine created by two students in the third year of Videogame Design and Development degree at CITM UPC from Terrassa, Spain.

 ## Terminology & Origin
 As his name says, Chrono Stasis comes from the greek term **Chronostasis** (*chrónos* "Time" and *stásis* "standing"), a temporal illusion in which the first impression following the introduction of a new event or task-demand to the brain can appear to be extended in time.